 The 2009 Climate Action Plan serves as a 40-year roadmap for the institutional and individual change needed to reduce community-wide greenhouse gas emissions 80% by 2050.

 2015 Climate Action Plan is a road map for building climate resiliency in Multnomah County.
 The 2015 CAP will will reduce carbon emissions and protect the community from the impacts of climate change.

 Advisory Committee on Sustainability & Innovation (ACSI) Meeting Minutes and Agendas

 May is Bike Month at MultCo!
-In addition to participating in The Bicycle Transportation Alliance's Bike More Challenge, we are holding three free bike clinics on safety, signaling, laws, and more.
+We're participating in The Street Trust's Bike More Challenge, holding group rides, and offering a free bike commute clinic on safety, signaling, laws, and more.

 Office of Sustainability releases briefing on the risk to human health and property from the shipment of crude oil by rail through Multnomah County.